 Mastering display colour volume descriptions

 The mastering display information describes the colour volume of a display that was used for viewing during the authoring of the video content.
-It is the display where creative work is performed during the mastering process, and can be represented by a combination of video display properties.
+It is the display where creative work is performed during the mastering process and can be described by a combination of video display properties.
 When the authored content is shown on other displays, this type of video display information can be used to more closely reproduce the creative intent originally achieved in the mastering suite.
 Again, only certain combinations of video display properties are used in the mastering display environment.
 Tools performing conversions of video content would be able to preserve more of the intended colour reproduction with knowledge of these combinations of in-use values for the video display property parameters.

 Defined Properties